MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/portable/the-wpdservicesampledriver-supporting-wpd-property-commands.md

 ms.technology: windows-devices
 ---

-# Supporting the Property Commands
+# Support for property commands (WpdBasicHardwareDriverSample)

 The sample driver supports six property commands.
 These commands are processed initially by the **WpdObjectProperties::DispatchMessage** method that, in turn, invokes a corresponding command handler.
 The **DispatchMessage** method and the individual handlers are all found in the *WpdObjectProperties.cpp file*.